Doraemon (2005 TV series): Production and broadcasting

 The new series features updated versions of the characters, different settings, and a new soundtrack.
 Although the anime is more faithful to the original manga and volumes, some changes were made.
 Many of the episodes that adapted chapters from the manga were extended to either have a better conclusion or a good moral to the story.
 In addition, some elements from the manga were toned down.
 Some examples include all of Doraemon's gadgets that resembled medicine being changed to different appliances, and Nobita's dad (who smoked often in the manga) rarely smoking in the new series.
 All mini corners, partners, and next episodes previews in all episodes are cut to fit for the 30-minute block in international versions, except for Hong Kong, which are cut to fit for the 15-minute block in its time-slot.
 Since May 1, 2009, the series airs in high definition.
 The episodes are recorded at APU Meguro Studio.

 First revealed in June 2017, starting on July 28, 2017, with the episodes "I'm Mini Doraemon" and "The Elephant and the Uncle", the show got overhauled visually to use more vivid colors, which included the poster artwork.
 The characters were altered to closely resemble their original designs.
 Shinnosuke Yakuwa, who directed several of the Doraemon films, joined the production team as head director for the anime in 2018, and was succeeded by Hirofumi Ogura in 2020.
 By 2023, the series' production staff had been divided into two groups.

-Originally, the show aired on Fridays at 7:00pm from its premiere to September 29, 2017, the same network timeslot that the 1979 anime aired on from 1981 up until its conclusion in 2004.
-As of October 5, 2019, the anime now airs Saturday afternoons at 5:00pm on TV Asahi and other ANN stations.
+Originally, the show aired on Fridays at 7:00 pm from its premiere to September 29, 2017, the same network timeslot that the 1979 anime aired on from 1981 up until its conclusion in 2004.
+As of October 5, 2019, the anime now airs Saturday afternoons at 5:00 pm on TV Asahi and other ANN stations.

-The series has paid respect to past cast members, most recently Nobuyo Ōyama, the voice for Doraemon for the 1979 series who died on September 29, 2024.
+The series has paid respect to past cast members, such as Nobuyo Ōyama, the voice for Doraemon for the 1979 series who died on September 29, 2024.
 The episode "Emperor's New Clothes!?
-Ultra Yoroi" was scheduled to be rebroadcast, but it was replaced with a montage of clips from the 1979 anime honoring Ōyama's contributions to the series and the episode "Wolfman Cream".
+Ultra Yoroi" was scheduled to be rebroadcast, but it was replaced with a montage of clips from the 1979 anime honoring Ōyama's contributions to the series and a rerun of the episode "Wolfman Cream".